Mutual information-assisted Adaptive Variational Quantum Eigensolver

 \subsection{$\mathrm{H_2}$ and $\mathrm{LiH}$ molecules}

-We carry out our proposed method on $\mathrm{H_2}$ and $\mathrm{LiH}$ molecules with basis and active space specified in Table \ref{tab:calculations}.
+To begin with, we carry out our method with the QCC pool on $\mathrm{H_2}$ and $\mathrm{LiH}$ with basis and active space specified in Table \ref{tab:calculations}.
 The bond lengths are chosen from 0.6 $\AA$ to 1.8 $\AA$ for $\mathrm{H_2}$ and 1.2 $\AA$ to 2.4 $\AA$ for $\mathrm{LiH}$, respectively.
-The orbitals are ordered by their energy before the fermion-qubit transformation.
+The orbitals are ordered by their energy before any fermion-qubit transformation.
 We compare the results obtained from different transformations as well as different grouping of spin-orbitals before the transformation.
-Particularly, we study the $\aabb$ grouping and $\abab$ grouping.
+Particularly, we study the $\aabb$ and $\abab$ groupings.
 In the $\aabb$ grouping, spin-orbitals of $\alpha$ spin are placed first, followed by the $\beta$ spin.
-In the $\abab$ grouping, spin-orbitals with $\alpha$ and $\beta$ spins are placed alternately.
+In the $\abab$ grouping, spin-orbitals with $\alpha$ and $\beta$ spins are placed in alternating order.
 In the runs, the number of qubits needed depends on the fermion-qubit transformation and the size of the entangler pools of the runs are determined by its qubit number.
-The run with 4, 5, 6, 7 and 8 qubits uses a pool with 120, 496, 2016, 8128 and 32640 entanglers respectively.
+The run with 4, 5, 6, 7 and 8 qubits uses a pool with 120, 496, 2016, 8128 and 32640 entanglers, respectively.